JonasPrimbs/movesense-ble-ecg-firmware/FAQ.md

 There are two ways to recover from this situation.

-   - You can use jig and ST-Link to flash device with new aplication (Refer to _How to flash, i.e update the software (firmware) in sensor?_)
+   - You can use jig and ST-Link to flash device with new application (Refer to _How to flash, i.e update the software (firmware) in sensor?_)
    - You can use your phone and Movesense application to flash device with new firmware.
 Note that you can't connect to sensor using BT, and before you use phone you need to put sensor into DFU mode manually (Refer to _How to use DFU recovery mode?_)